Image from Bernd Helfert

 Full-sensory lynking is primarily limited by lightspeed signal delays and is usually only employed over distances of less then a thousand kilometers.

-Limited Interactive : In this mode the angelnetting around the user is again configured to provide sensory input replicating the 'destination'.
-However, sensory data is usually limited to visual, auditory, and occasionally tactile inputs.
+Limited Interactive: In this mode the angelnetting around the user is again configured to provide sensory input replicating the 'destination'.
+However, sensory data are usually limited to visual, auditory, and occasionally tactile inputs.
 In addition, the eidolon control protocols available to the user are much more limited.
 General direction and actions are still transferable, but fine motor control is either limited or non-existent.

 Limited-interactive lynking is usually employed in situations where lightspeed communication delays make fully interactive eidolon control impractical.
 It is usually employed at ranges from a few thousand to several hundred thousand kilometers.